How to get a mortgage for travel nurses

 One thing lenders do understand is seasonable work and variable pay.
 Lots of industries — construction, agriculture, and others — are variable in nature.
 The key is getting enough history.

-Get at least 12 months' history, but preferably 24 months, before applying for a mortgage.
+Get at least 12 months’ stable income history, but preferably 24 months, before applying for any mortgages for travel nurses.
 Keep everything: contracts, pay stubs, W2s, and offer letters.
-You can get approved if the lender can average out the variable and seasonable pay over a reasonable amount of time.
+You can get approved if the lender can average out the variable and seasonable payments over a reasonable amount of time.

-Most travel nurses receive their pay in the form of taxable plus non-taxed income.
+Most travel nurses receive their pay in the form of taxable income plus non-taxable income.

 Per diem income is not considered by the IRS to be income or compensation.

-Can per diem pay can be used to qualify for a mortgage?
+Can per diem pay be used to qualify for a mortgage?

 The fact that it doesn’t show up on tax returns doesn’t help.
-Typically, a lender uses tax returns to verify history of income.
-In any case, keep all your contracts, pay stubs, and any other paperwork that documents pay structure.
+Typically, a lender uses tax returns to verify a stable income history.
+In any case, keep all your contracts, pay stubs, and any other paperwork that documents your pay structure.

 One bright spot is around housing stipends.
-Fannie Mae states that you can use housing reimbursement as qualifying income if it has been received for the most recent 12 months, and likely to continue for three years.
+Fannie Mae states that you can use housing reimbursement as qualifying income if it has been received for the most recent 12 months and is likely to continue for three years.

 Should you agree to receive non-taxable income?